- Fri, 13th July to Sun, 15th July, 2018: “Amagi Gion Yamakasa” in Asakura city, Fukuoka Prefecture.

 This festival is held at the two world heritage sites, “Nachi-notaki” and “Nachi-kumano-taisha”.
 The purpose of this festival is to welcome the God of Kumano to his homeland.

 The event is held every year, when twelve Gods return home.
-Twelve large torches parade the streets and purify these Gods.
-It is considered one of the largest Japanese fire festivals, and it’s astonishing to see the many fire torches, weighing in at more than 50kg each, wildly parading the street.
+12 large torches are paraded through the streets.
+It is considered one of the largest Japanese fire festivals, and it’s astonishing to see the many fire torches, weighing more than 50kg each, wildly being paraded down the street.

 Address：1 Nachisan Nachikatsuura-chō, Higashimuro-gun, Wakayama Prefecture